mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

     CVE-2015-1447:
 ```

-The example above will exclude from `gl-container-scanning-report.json`:
+This example excludes from `gl-container-scanning-report.json`:

-1. All vulnerabilities with CVE IDs: _CVE-2019-8696_, _CVE-2014-8166_, _CVE-2017-18248_
+1. All vulnerabilities with CVE IDs: _CVE-2019-8696_, _CVE-2014-8166_, _CVE-2017-18248_.
-1. All vulnerabilities found in the `registry.gitlab.com/gitlab-org/security-products/dast/webgoat-8.0@sha256` container image with CVE ID _CVE-2018-4180_
+1. All vulnerabilities found in the `registry.gitlab.com/gitlab-org/security-products/dast/webgoat-8.0@sha256` container image with CVE ID _CVE-2018-4180_.
 1. All vulnerabilities found in `your.private.registry:5000/centos` container with CVE IDs _CVE-2015-1419_, _CVE-2015-1447_.

 ##### File format

 - `generalallowlist` block allows you to specify CVE IDs globally.
-All vulnerabilities with matching CVE IDs will be excluded from the scan report.
+All vulnerabilities with matching CVE IDs are excluded from the scan report.

 - `images` block allows you to specify CVE IDs for each container image independently.
-All vulnerabilities from the given image with matching CVE IDs will be excluded from the scan report.
-The image name is retrieved from one of the environment variables used to specify the Docker image to be scanned, such as `$CI_APPLICATION_REPOSITORY:$CI_APPLICATION_TAG` or `DOCKER_IMAGE`, therefore the image provided in this block **must** match this value and **must not** include the tag value.
+All vulnerabilities from the given image with matching CVE IDs are excluded from the scan report.
+The image name is retrieved from one of the environment variables used to specify the Docker image to be scanned, such as `$CI_APPLICATION_REPOSITORY:$CI_APPLICATION_TAG` or `DOCKER_IMAGE`.
+The image provided in this block **must** match this value and **must not** include the tag value.
 For example, if you specify the image to be scanned using `DOCKER_IMAGE=alpine:3.7`, then you would use `alpine` in the `images` block, but you cannot use `alpine:3.7`.

   You can specify container image in multiple ways:
-  - as image name only (ie. `centos`)
+  - as image name only (ie. `centos`).
-  - as full image name with registry hostname (ie. `your.private.registry:5000/centos`)
+  - as full image name with registry hostname (ie. `your.private.registry:5000/centos`).
-  - as full image name with registry hostname and sha256 label (ie. `registry.gitlab.com/gitlab-org/security-products/dast/webgoat-8.0@sha256`)
+  - as full image name with registry hostname and sha256 label (ie. `registry.gitlab.com/gitlab-org/security-products/dast/webgoat-8.0@sha256`).

 NOTE:
-The string after CVE ID (ie. `cups` or `libxml2` in the example above) has **no impact** whatsoever, it is simply included as a "hint" to help explain what the vulnerability relates to.
+The string after CVE ID (`cups` and `libxml2` in the previous example) has **no impact**.
+It is included as a "hint" to help explain what the vulnerability relates to.
 There is no need to use it, you can leave it blank.

 ##### Container scanning job log format